dylandoamaral/uptime-card/README.md

 ## Templating

-JavaScript templates can be used to customize the status and tooltip.
+Custom templates can be used to customize the displayed text of `status` and `tooltip`.

 Generally speaking, templates allows the ability to print either current values from the sensor or special variables, available either for the status or the tooltip.

-Either generic or specific interpolations exist using `[[ my.key ]]` JS structure.
+Either generic or specific interpolations exist using `[[ my.key ]]` structure.

 ### Generic interpolations